oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 	**Note:** This parameter cannot be used with the `cpuCoreCount` parameter.
 * `open_mode` - The `DATABASE OPEN` mode.
 You can open the database in `READ_ONLY` or `READ_WRITE` mode.
 * `operations_insights_status` - Status of Operations Insights for this Autonomous Database.
+* `peer_db_ids` - The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of standby databases located in Autonomous Data Guard remote regions that are associated with the source database.
+Note that for shared Exadata infrastructure, standby databases located in the same region as the source primary database do not have OCIDs.
 * `permission_level` - The Autonomous Database permission level.
 Restricted mode allows access only to admin users.
 * `private_endpoint` - The private endpoint for the resource.
 * `private_endpoint_ip` - The private endpoint Ip address for the resource.
 * `private_endpoint_label` - The private endpoint label for the resource.
 * `refreshable_mode` - The refresh mode of the clone.
 AUTOMATIC indicates that the clone is automatically being refreshed with data from the source Autonomous Database.
 * `refreshable_status` - The refresh status of the clone.
 REFRESHING indicates that the clone is currently being refreshed with data from the source Autonomous Database.
-* `role` - The Data Guard role of the Autonomous Container Database, if Autonomous Data Guard is enabled.
+* `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
 * `scheduled_operations` - list of scheduled operations
 	* `day_of_week` - Day of the week.
 		* `name` - Name of the day of the week.